Bouke/HAP/README.md

     brew install libsodium

-And then build and run the project itself:
+And then build and run the project itself, specifying a release build for good performance:

-    swift run hap-server -c release
+    swift run -c release hap-server

 ### Linux